gursewak96/Vision/README.md

 # Vision
 Vision is a Driver Monitoring System.
 It includes various modules which helps to monitor the driver by analysing various parameters and data.
 This system can be very helpful for driver as well as for automobile industries, to make the car more secure and durable.
+By distributing the collected among various automobile companies can prevent vehicle theft beforehand.
 #
 ## Requirements
 Following libraries must be installed on the target machine